eddelbuettel/ecoevojobsR/README.md

 Note that I couldn’t figure out an easy way to automate the updating of these spreadsheets.
 If you have an idea how that could be done, email me! <mikeblazanin@gmail.com>.
-Otherwise, they’ll be updated when I can.
+Otherwise, they’ll be updated when I can, or when people ask me to.

-If you want an up-to-date version for yourself, you can simply follow these steps:
+If you want an up-to-date version for yourself and don’t want to wait on me, you can simply follow these steps:

 1. Create a folder.
 Open R and set your working directory to this folder.